 Ok, so how could this transition from mutual adjustment to standardisation play out in practice?

 For international SEM campaigns, ideally you would have an entire multilingual search team in-house available to you every day.
-In reality, that doesn’t work as you would need people to sit in the local markets as well.
+In reality, that does not work as you would need people to sit in the local markets as well.

 Clearly defining which tasks should be dealt with centrally and which are local will significantly improve workflow.
 A rough breakdown could go something like this:

-Once you’ve outlined the basic tasks that go into any international PPC project, it’s time to decide who’s actually going to perform those tasks.
+Once you have outlined the basic tasks that go into any international PPC project, it is time to decide who is actually going to perform those tasks.
 Defining specific work tasks for the people involved in your PPC campaigns – be that Account Managers, PPC Specialists, Native Copywriters, CMOs and Search Strategists – will leave no doubt as to who is responsible for what.

 Having written documents such as guidelines and best practices for the different tasks will help deliver consistent, high-quality results.
 As a rule of thumb, you should create these kind of documents for everything that can be replicated across campaigns and projects.
 For example, you could have separate “how to” guides for working with Baidu, Yandex, and Naver.